 - Chapter has processes for holding members accountable by utilizing sound decision making related to harm reduction and risk management.

-- Chapter helps members understand through educational opportunities about the risk management policies associated with CSU, inter/national organizations, and the FSL joint risk management policy.
+- Chapter helps members understand through educational opportunities about the risk management policies associated with CSU, (inter)national organizations, and the FSL Joint Policy on Risk Management.

 Excellence in Service and Philanthropy